 Pop into the gift shop after the tour.
 They have heaps of merchandise from tote bags to T-shirts, books, notepads, mugs and more featuring Shakespeare’s face, the titles of his plays and his clever words.

 Happy Feet Socks

-After your tour you should head over and take a look at the original site of The Globe which is a short walk away.
-There is a plaque and a few boards.
+After your tour, you should head over and take a look at the original site of The Globe which is a short walk away, look out for the plaque and information boards.
 You will see a modern housing development where the original Globe once stood.
 The address is Anchor Terrace, 125 Park Street, London SE1 9EW.

 Original Globe Site

 Eat at The Swan Before Your Shakespeare’s Globe Theatre Guided Tour

 Our tour was at 11 am so we booked breakfast at The Swan (Cafe, Restaurant and Bar).
 I was envisioning an old-style interior but actually it was quite stylish inside.
 We sat in the café area and shared Eggs Florentine plus Avocado on Toast which was tasty.
 The posh restaurant is upstairs.
 The Swan serves breakfast, lunch, afternoon tea and a special theatre menu.
 The focus is on British cuisine so you can enjoy a rather good roast dinner for Sunday lunch.
 With views across the River Thames, this is a wonderful spot to enjoy a meal.

 To find out about performances, tours and more visit Shakespeare’s Globe Website.
 The address is 21 New Globe Walk, Bankside, London SE1 9DT.
 Head for The Tate Modern and The Globe is next door.
 The closest station is are Blackfriars, you can also travel to London Bridge, Tower Hill, Waterloo, Cannon Street or Southwark and walk.